 Next, let’s talk about the kids.
 What can families do at this festival?
 Tons!
-My girls have always loved the play areas, and I wish Epcot would keep them up all year, honestly!
+Even in a not-so-typical year, there are several activities to choose from.

-“Egg-stravaganza” begins on March 16 and ends on April 1st.
-Purchase a map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!
+“Egg-stravaganza” begins on March 19 and continues while supplies last.
+Purchase a $7.99 plus tax map and sticker set, and prepare to go an adventure searching for Disney character-themed Easter eggs!

 Sarah’s Tip: If you don’t want to go back to the store, simply ask the Cast Member for the prize when you purchase the map to present to your child when the scavenger hunt is over.

 Finally, the adults in the group probably want to know what else there is for them to do.
-I love that Epcot festivals are bringing music and the arts together with cultural and dining experiences.The Garden Rocks concert series offers a variety of musical tastes throughout most of the festival calendar.
-Check out who’s playing this year:
+I love that Epcot festivals bring music, activities, and the arts together.

 While the COVID-19 pandemic has altered many plans this year, Disney Parks have been finding creative ways to provide safe and fun family entertainment.

 - Mickey & Friends World Tour: While walking around the World Showcase, keep an eye out for Mickey and his friends, including Goofy, Minnie, Donald, and Pluto!

 - Princess Promenade: Wave hello to some favorite Princess friends including Anna, Elsa, Belle, Jasmine, Snow White, and Cinderella!

 - American Gardens Theater: Depending on the time of day, check out Voices of Liberty or Mariachi Cobre give their best musical performances.